iiAbady/simple-music/README.md

 The base idea of the music queue system came from [xtreameprogram](https://github.com/xtreameprogram)!

-THIS CODE ABOVE IS REALLY REALLY BAD, it might have alot of errors other than it's not readable!
+THIS CODE ABOVE IS REALLY REALLY BAD, it might have alot of errors other than it's not updated snice 6 months.

 ## Copyrights